fax-spittah/My-Portfolio-Website/README.md

-# My-Portfolio-Website
+# My Portfolio website

-This is my own website where key information about myself can be found
+This is my own website which will display some key information about me educationally, professionally and more.